UnitedMel/SA-Community-Map-Fixes/README.md

 - Unofficial Patch — Kurtis, Sleepy93HUN

 # Big Thanks To
-- Ash_735, DimZet13, 5d0, Graven, Scooper, Zera for high quality textures
+- Ash_735, DimZet13, 5d0, Graven, Matt1010 for high quality textures
 - 5d0 for differences between platforms reporting and support
 - Inadequate for technical information and fixed models
 - Craccosan for fixed models
+- CarlJohnson(Cj) for improved models and textures
 - sunny driver for fixed collision files
-- direct for original models and textures
+- direct for improved models and textures
 - 4Arty for fixed models
-- Fenton for original models and textures
+- Fenton for improved models and textures
-- Whokilledcaptainalex? for item placement
+- Whokilledcaptainalex? for improved item placement
 - Justin "The Dude" for corona lights reflections
-- Junior and Jessica for motivation and quality control
+- Junior and Jessica for motivation and quality control!!
 - Everybody in [The Warehouse](https://discord.gg/uVsEnha) for feedback, suggestions and support!
 - Rockstar Games for making this great (but rushed) game!

-# Current Developers
+# Project Developers
-- mpPako — 3d modeling, UV-mapping, vertex painting
+- mpPako — 3d modeling, UV-mapping, vertex painting, item placement
 - savidge — 3d modeling, UV-mapping, vertex painting, item placement
-- UnitedMel — texture design, UV-mapping, vertex painting
+- UnitedMel — texture design, UV-mapping, vertex painting, item placement